TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Servmon.md

 We `save` the output to a file and continue with the enumeration.

-We can now use `crackmapexec` to see if any of these passwords work for Nadine or Nathan:
+Based on the usernames found in the FTP server, we can now use `crackmapexec` to see if any of these passwords work for Nadine or Nathan:

 <br />